shamithanaik/shamithanaik/README.md

 ## Hi there 👋
-This i Shamitha.
+This is Shamitha.
 Happy to see you.

 <details>
  <summary><b>GSSOC(24) Badges 🪶</b></summary><br>